 - There is no need for denture adhesive!

 After your All-on-4 implant denture is placed, you should visit our Beaverton, ON dental office once a year so Drs.
-Elise and Nathan Braxmeyer can check the health of your gums and denture stability.
+Elise Braxmeyer, Cristina Waterman and Gail Nakata can check the health of your gums and denture stability.
 To keep your mouth healthy and clean in between visits, clean thoroughly under the denture and follow any oral hygiene instructions given by your hygienist.

 At Hillside Dental Care, we work with some of the best specialists to get the best result for our patients.
 To learn more about All-on-4 implant dentures, schedule an appointment at our Beaverton dental office!

 There are times when it is necessary to remove a tooth.
 Sometimes a baby tooth has misshapen or long roots that prevent it from falling out as it should, and the tooth must be removed to make way for the permanent tooth to erupt.
 At other times, a tooth may have so much decay that it puts the surrounding teeth at risk of decay, so your doctor may recommend removal and replacement with a bridge or implant.
 Infection, orthodontic correction, or problems with a wisdom tooth can also require removal of a tooth.

 When it is determined that a tooth needs to be removed, your dentist may extract the tooth during a regular checkup or may request another visit for this procedure.
 The root of each tooth is encased within your jawbone in a “tooth socket,” and your tooth is held in that socket by a ligament.
 In order to extract a tooth, your dentist must expand the socket and separate the tooth from the ligament holding it in place.
 While this procedure is typically very quick, it is important to share with your doctor any concerns or preferences for sedation.